 All were built by what is now known as Georgia Power (then the Georgia Railway & Power Company) in the early 20th century to provide hydroelectric energy for Atlanta.

 The filling of Lake Rabun began in 1915, after the construction of Mathis Dam was completed.
-Located at around 1689 feet above sea level, the lake encompasses 25 miles of shoreline strecthing across a 10-mile section of the Tallulah River.
+Located at around 1689 feet above sea level, the lake encompasses 25 miles of shoreline stretching across a 10-mile section of the river.

 Today, the lake is known as a favorite weekend getaway for Georgia’s wealthy elite.
 And though GA Power does lease some lots for housing, the homeowners involved in the Lake Rabun Association have largely resisted attempts to commercialize the quaint area.